NicolBolas/Proposal-Ideas/Towards More Uniform Initialization.md

 Note that these are special identifiers, in accord with [lex.name]; they are not keywords.

 [over.match.list] specifies how a braced-init-list selects constructors from a class.
-It has a list of two bullet points, which specify two groups of functions it checks.
+It has a list of two bullet points, which specify two groups of functions it checks, in that order.

 A braced-init-list which is "constructor-qualified" will skip the first bullet point.
 A "list-qualified" braced-init-list skips the second bullet point.

-Note that the qualification only affects the behavior of types with constructors.
+Note that this is the *only* behavioral difference caused by these qualifiers.
 Aggregates, and even default constructor selection (from `{l:}` or {c:}`) proceeds exactly as normal.
 Conceptually, the idea is that an aggregate could be considered both a value list and a live object with a convenient constructor.
 And therefore, it can be initialized in either way.

-This also means that `{l:}` can still call the default constructor, even though it's conceptually for `initializer_list` initialization.
+This also means that `{l:}` will still call the default constructor, even though it's conceptually meant for `initializer_list` initialization.
 This does represent a bit of an incongruity, but it is not a surprising one, since `{}` will also call the default constructor even if an `initializer_list` constructor exists.

 With constructor-qualified lists, we can also allow all standard library `emplace`-style functions (including `make_tuple/unique/shared` and other things that don't rely on `allocator_traits::construct`) to work with aggregates.

-## Additional Utility
+## Explicit Qualification

-Since this syntax provides qualifications for braced-init-lists, we also have the ability to avoid some of the issues of list initialization.
+Since this syntax provides qualifications for braced-init-lists, it represents design space that we can use to fix another issue with list initialization.

 There is a distinction between copy-list-initialization and direct-list-initialization.
 The former is always used in cases where a braced-init-list is deducing the type being initialized.
 The only difference is that copy-list-initialization is il-formed if it selects an `explicit` qualified constructor.